 🚫 When You DON’T NEED a Smoky Mountain Parking Tag

-There are a few times during your visit you won’t need a Smoky Mountains parking pass—let’s go over those details:
+A few times during your visit you won’t need a pass — let’s break it down:

 Short Stops in The Smokies Do Not Need A Pass

-If you park for 15 minutes or less you DON’T NEED a pass.
-Perfect for quick pull-offs, stretching, or snapping a photo.
+Parking for 15 minutes or less?
+You DON’T NEED a pass.
+Perfect for quick pull-offs, photos, or stretching your legs.

 No Pass Needed for Frontcountry camping (AT your campsite)